abcdhhhh/GBN-over-UDP/README.md

 # GBN Over UDP

-A simple implementation of RDT (Reliable Data Transfer) 3.0.
+A simple implementation of GBN over UDP.
 You need to open 3 command lines and run in correct order: interceptor, receiver, then sender.

 ## Interceptor